Yegor Ligachev: In the USSR

-In 1966, Ligachyov was elected a candidate member of the Central Committee, and ten years later in 1976 he was promoted to a full member.
-When Mikhail Gorbachev became General Secretary in 1985, Ligachyov was promoted to become a Secretary of higher status, and was generally viewed as one of Gorbachev's primary allies: he had helped organize a pro-Gorbachev faction in hope of having Gorbachev succeed Andropov in 1984, although this attempt failed (instead, Konstantin Chernenko was chosen as a stop-gap candidate).
-Ligachyov was made head of the Secretariat.
+In 1966, Ligachev was elected a candidate member of the Central Committee, and ten years later in 1976 he was promoted to a full member.
+When Mikhail Gorbachev became General Secretary in 1985, Ligachev was promoted to become a Secretary of higher status, and was generally viewed as one of Gorbachev's primary allies: he had helped organize a pro-Gorbachev faction in hope of having Gorbachev succeed Andropov in 1984, although this attempt failed (instead, Konstantin Chernenko was chosen as a stop-gap candidate).
+Ligachev was made head of the Secretariat.

-Ligachyov supported reform of the Soviet Union and initially supported Gorbachev; however, as Gorbachev's policies of perestroika and glasnost began to resemble what were seen as social democratic policies, he distanced himself from Gorbachev, and by 1988 he was recognized as the leader of the more conservative, anti-Gorbachev faction of Soviet politicians.
-During this period, Ligachyov began to utter the phrase "Boris, you are wrong" when referring to Yeltsin in a political discourse.
-Ligachyov served in the Politburo between 1985 and 1990.
-Ligachyov, having made some speeches criticizing Gorbachev, was demoted from his more prestigious position as Secretary for Ideology to Secretary for Agriculture on 30 September 1988.
+Ligachev supported reform of the Soviet Union and initially supported Gorbachev; however, as Gorbachev's policies of perestroika and glasnost began to resemble what were seen as social democratic policies, he distanced himself from Gorbachev, and by 1988 he was recognized as the leader of the more conservative, anti-Gorbachev faction of Soviet politicians.
+During this period, Ligachev began to utter the phrase "Boris, you are wrong" when referring to Yeltsin in a political discourse.
+Ligachev served in the Politburo between 1985 and 1990.
+Ligachev, having made some speeches criticizing Gorbachev, was demoted from his more prestigious position as Secretary for Ideology to Secretary for Agriculture on 30 September 1988.

 At the 28th Congress of the CPSU in 1990, he criticized Gorbachev for circumventing the Party via the Soviet Presidency, and he argued Glasnost had gone too far.
-During the Party Congress, Ligachyov challenged Gorbachev for the office of General Secretary, standing as the "Leninist" candidate.
-Having been defeated, Ligachyov left the Politburo for temporary retirement.
+During the Party Congress, Ligachev challenged Gorbachev for the office of General Secretary, standing as the "Leninist" candidate.
+Having been defeated, Ligachev left the Politburo for temporary retirement.

 Russian Federation

-After the Soviet Union collapsed in 1991, Ligachyov became a communist politician in the Russian Federation.
-Ligachyov was elected three times to the Russian State Duma as a member for the Communist Party of the Russian Federation.
-Ligachyov was a member of its Central Committee from 1993 on.
+After the Soviet Union collapsed in 1991, Ligachev became a communist politician in the Russian Federation.
+Ligachev was elected three times to the Russian State Duma as a member for the Communist Party of the Russian Federation.
+Ligachev was a member of its Central Committee from 1993 on.
 However, he lost his seat in the Duma in 2003, when he polled 23.5 percent of the vote against United Russia candidate Vladimir Zhidkikh's 53 percent.

-Ligachyov's memoirs, Inside Gorbachev's Kremlin, were published in 1996.
+Ligachev's memoirs, Inside Gorbachev's Kremlin, were published in 1996.
 Serge Schmemann of The New York Times wrote that the author was driven "to seek explanations for what went wrong, to understand his own role" and while the reviewer wished for more intrigue (in the form of detailed accounts of events other than the dissolution of the USSR), he believed the book was an interesting and detailed account of that period from the perspective of an "honest Bolshevik".